 There's a mailing list where you can share your experience with passwdqc and ask questions.
 Please be sure to specify an informative message subject whenever you post to the list (that is, something better than "question" or "problem").
 To subscribe, enter your e-mail address below or send an empty message to <passwdqc-users-subscribe at lists.openwall.com>.
 You will be required to confirm your subscription by "replying" to the automated confirmation request that will be sent to you.
 You will be able to unsubscribe at any time and we will not use your e-mail address for any other purpose or share it with a third party.
 However, if you post to the list, other subscribers and those viewing the archives may see your address(es) as specified on your message.
 There is a web-based archive of the list.

-pam_passwdqc has been integrated into FreeBSD 5.0+ and DragonFly BSD 2.2+, and it has been packaged for NetBSD.
-It is used on Owl, distributions by ALT Linux team.
-Packages also exist in Fedora, Debian GNU/Linux, Ubuntu, SUSE Linux, Gentoo Linux, and PLD.
+pam_passwdqc has been integrated into FreeBSD 5.0+ and DragonFly BSD 2.2+, and packaged for OpenBSD and NetBSD.
+It is used by default on Owl and distributions by ALT Linux team.
+Packages also exist in Fedora, Debian GNU/Linux, Ubuntu, OpenSUSE, Gentoo Linux, and PLD.
 Additionally, pam_passwdqc packages existed in Red Hat Enterprise Linux and CentOS versions 3 to 6.